dirkpetersen/our-chat/README.md

  Hello!
 How can I assist you today?
 Feel free to ask me any questions or let me know if you need help with anything.
 ```

 If you don't get that response or the script shows an error, go back to your AWS Administrator for troubleshooting your AWS credentials or permissions before you continue.
-(Note: For each AWS account access to some bedrock models must be specifically requested and a EULA needs to be accepted in the AWS Console)
+(Note: To access some bedrock models you must specifically request authorization for each AWS account as you need to accpet an EULA)

 You can find more details about AWS in the AWS budget section below.